-Crows stream by overhead in the late afternoon — rivers of crows.
-These are American Crows with a purpose.
+American Crows stream by overhead in the late afternoon, rivers of crows.
+These are crows on a mission.
 They’re headed to their night roost, a giant avian slumber party.

 Gathering in a park or woodland, they land in a tree, then scuffle and shuffle and squawk, filtering down through the branches.
 Birds arriving late force the early birds lower into the trees.
-Crow expert Bill Gilbert believed that the roost provides warmth, protection from predators, knowledge about food sources, and a chance to locate a mate.
+Crow experts think the roost may provide benefits like warmth, protection from predators, shared information about food sources, and a chance to find a mate.
 [Chortles and warbles of the American Crow]

-Immature crows may spend the night in the roost year round, but adults of breed-ing age generally use the roost only during the non-breeding seasons.
+Immature crows may spend the night in the roost year round, but adults of breeding age stay in their own nests while raising their young, then go back to the group after the fledglings leave.
 [Huge flock of crows builds]

-And just how many crows are there in a roost?
-All depends, but one long-time roost in Danville, Illinois, boasts nearly 100,000 birds.
+So, just how many crows are there in a roost?
+That varies, but at one long-time roost in Danville, Illinois, locals have counted more than 100,000 crows!
 Not that the folks of Danville are especially happy about that.
 Imagine the ruckus when the first few thousand crows leave in the morning, about an hour before sunrise.
 [Huge flock of crows]

-Follow crows to their roost some autumn evening, if you can, and watch these avian acrobats wheel in.
-Hitchcock’s movie, The Birds, might come to mind.
-And if you go, a word of warning: you’d better take an umbrella.
-[Cawing of crows]
+Follow crows to their roost some autumn evening, if you can, and watch these avian acrobats wheel in for the night.
+But if you go, just a word of warning: you might want to take an umbrella.

 Producer: John Kessler